casdoor/casdoor-website/docs/permission/adapter.md

 author: leo220yuyaodog
 ---

-Casdoor supports using the UI to connect the adapter and manager the policy rules.
+Casdoor supports using the UI to connect the adapter and manage the policy rules.
 In Casbin, the policy storage is implemented as an adapter (aka middleware for Casbin).
 A Casbin user can use an adapter to load policy rules from a storage, or save policy rules to it.